Last Updated on March 15, 2023 by Prepbytes

 FAQs of the Data Mining Process:

-2. What types of data can be used in the data mining process?
+2. What are the key stages of the data mining process?

-3. What software tools are commonly used in the data mining process?
+3. What challenges are commonly faced during the data mining process?